-Install the drive in an IP54 compliant enclosure to comply with safety standards.
-Make sure that there is sufficient clearance surrounding the drive for free airflow and for the cables and connections.
+The drive must be installed in an enclosed control cabinet suitable for installation of power equipment.
+A minimum enclosure rating of IP54 is required to comply with safety standards.
+Make sure that there is sufficient clearance surrounding the drive for free airflow and for the routing of cables and connections.
+Consideration for items such as line reactors, line filters, and motor chokes or inductance should be made during the initial cabinet design phase.